samsonw/wp-grid-archives/readme.txt

 == Changelog ==

+= 1.2.0 =
+* added a option to enable load plugin resources only in specific pages and posts.

 = 1.1.0 =
 * added a shortcode category attribute to display articles under one specific category, grid-archives now support [grid_archives category="Category name"]